wormhole-foundation/wormhole-docs/tutorials/messaging/portal-bridge.md

 #### Defining the tokenTransfer Function

 The `tokenTransfer` function initiates and manages the transfer process, handling all necessary steps to move tokens across chains with the Wormhole SDK.
+This function uses types from the SDK and our `helpers.ts` file to ensure chain compatibility.

 ```typescript
 --8<-- "code/tutorials/messaging/portal-bridge/portal-bridge-2.ts:50:61"